Wessel-Boers/omarchy-better-emojis/README.md

   Animals & Nature, Food & Drink, Activities, Travel & Places, Objects, Symbols, Flags.
 Searching always searches every category with multi-word AND matching.
-- **Recents** — the last 30 inserted emojis are remembered and available from the Recent tab.
+- **Recents** — the last inserted emojis are remembered and available from the Recent tab.
 - **Skin tones** — choose a default tone in Settings or show all five exact Unicode tone variants beside each base emoji.
+Cycle through with a hotkey.
   The grid never shows duplicate standalone tone variants.
-- **Gender variants** — person, woman, and man variants are combined by default.
-  Enable all gender variants in Settings when you want them shown separately.
+- **Gender variants** — man, woman, and variants are combined by default.
+Cycle through with a hotkey or enable all gender variants in Settings when you want them shown separately.
 - **Settings page** — the gear switches the overlay from the emoji grid to a dedicated Settings page.
 The emoji icon returns to the grid.
 - **Preset sizing** — emoji size (Normal / Large / Extra Large), window width (Normal / Wide / Extra Wide), and window height (Normal / Tall / Extra Tall).
   Grid columns distribute evenly across the complete overlay width at every size.
-- **Keyboard navigation** — Settings uses group-level navigation: Tab and Shift+Tab move between groups, Up and Down move between groups, and Left and Right select options within the active group.
+- **Keyboard navigation** — Tab to different categories and access the settings menu with a hotkey.
+Settings itself uses group-level navigation: Tab and Shift+Tab move between groups, Up and Down move between groups, and Left and Right select options within the active group.
 - **Copy mode** — `Ctrl + Enter` copies instead of typing into the focused app.
 - **Theme aware** — uses Omarchy menu tokens, `Button`, `Toggle`, and